-- Monitor the bone response in hormone replacement therapy &/or osteoporosis treatment protocols.
+- Monitor the bone response in hormone replacement therapy and/or osteoporosis treatment protocols.

 Dr. Cushing uses FDA approved saliva lab testing to monitor hormone replacement therapy through your levels of estrone, estradiol, estriol, progesterone, DHEA & testosterone.
 This is done using just the one saliva sample.

 All tests must be paid for at the time of visit.
-Insurance claims have to be done by the patient, there is no guarantee that a patient will be able to claim back the cost of any test, however Dr. Cushing will provide the patient with the necessary insurance diagnostic codes once the test is complete and there is a diagnosis.
+Insurance claims are done by the patient, there is no guarantee that a patient will be able to claim back the cost of any test.
+Dr. Cushing will provide the patient with the necessary insurance diagnostic codes once the test is complete and there is a diagnosis.
 So that a patient can pursue his own insurance company for possible reimbursement.

 All sales are final, tests can’t be returned for a refund once purchased.